c9s/fsrename/README.md

     fsrename [options] [path...]

-When `[path...]` is not given, "./" will be used as the default path for scanning files.
+> Note: When `[path...]` is not given, "./" will be used as the default path for scanning files.

+To see the documentation in console:

+    go doc github.com/c9s/fsrename/fsrename

+You can link the binary file to your GOPATH to create an doc alias for this

+    P=$(echo $GOPATH|cut -d: -f1)
+    ln -s $P/src/github.com/c9s/fsrename/fsrename $P/src/fsrename

 ## Options